infinit/elle/dropbox/readme.md

 ## Motivation

-To demonstrate capabilities our [Filesystem](https://github.com/infinit/fs) we've created a wrapper for Dropbox.
-This libraries is just a backend, wrapping the Dropbox web API using the [reactor](/reactor).
+To demonstrate capabilities of our [file system](https://github.com/infinit/fs) interface used by our storage platform, we've created a wrapper for the Dropbox web API using the [reactor](/reactor).

 ## How to compile